-In order to prove that Jesus rose from the dead, one must first prove that Jesus died on the cross.
+It is not possible for a person to rise from the dead until AFTER that person has actually died.
+Thus, in order to prove that Jesus rose from the dead, one must first prove that Jesus died on the cross.
 But in most of William Craig’s various books, articles, and debates, he simply ignores this issue.
 He makes no serious attempt to show that it is an historical fact that Jesus died on the cross.
-For that reason, Craig’s case for the resurrection is a complete failure.
+For that reason, I’m convinced that Craig’s case for the resurrection is a complete failure.

 Here is WLC’s main reply to my objection: